Miguel Vargas Player Props: Dodgers vs. Nationals

 Miguel Vargas At The Plate

-- Vargas has 13 doubles, two triples, five home runs and 25 walks while batting .229.
+- Vargas is batting .225 with 13 doubles, two triples, five home runs and 25 walks.

-- He has scored in 46.0% of his games this season, with two or more runs scored in 6.0%.
+- He has scored in 23 games this season (45.1%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.